 Notice regarding Clare PPN representatives contesting local, general or EU elections

 Clare PPN respects every person’s right to enter electoral politics and commends those willing to step forward and work on behalf of their communities within conventional electoral politics.
-Clare PPN advises however, that should any person who holds a representative seat on behalf of the member groups of Clare PPN decide to contest a seat at Local, General or EU level they will be required to step down from their PPN held position and that an election will be held within the PPN to replace them on the board or committee which they sit.
-This will apply from the point at which any PPN representative publicly declares their intention to contest an official local, general or EU election.
+Clare PPN advises however, that should any person who holds a representative seat on behalf of the member groups of Clare PPN decide to contest a seat at Local, Oireachtas or EU level they will be required to step down from their PPN held position and that an election will be held within the PPN to replace them on the board or committee which they sit.
+This will apply from the point at which any PPN representative publicly declares their intention to contest an official local, Oireachtas or EU election.

 This is in line with the national PPN User Guide as updated in March 2017 which states the following:

 ‘PPN representation is based in volunteer led organisations and, as such, is a separate process from Government Politics e.g. TDs, MEPs, Senators, Councillors etc. Thus:

 - Elected representatives of Local Authorities, Oireachtas members or MEPs cannot be nominated through this process.

 - If anyone nominated through this process subsequently decides to enter electoral politics, they must immediately resign their PPN representative role.